 Vivien established Hatherleigh Training in 2007.
 She lectures, teaches and conducts workshops, specialising in property and property litigation issues.

-Vivien was awarded honorary membership of the RICS in 2003.
-She is a member of its dilapidations working party, the Dilapidations Forum and an honorary member of its Inclusive Environment Consultants’ Scheme.
+Vivien has a genuine interest in the property market and its operation and was awarded honorary membership of the RICS in 2003.
+She is a member of Arbrix, the Chartered Surveyors' Livery Company and is an honorary member of the Property Litigation Association.

-As author of many articles in property publications including Estates Gazette, Vivien contributes regular columns for Access by Design and the RICS Building Surveyors’ Journal.
-She is a member of the editorial panel for PLC Property, the Journal of Building Appraisal and the RICS Property Journal.
+Vivien has, over the years, written numerous articles for property publications including Estates Gazette, Access by Design and the RICS Journals.
+She is a member of the editorial board for PLC Property, for the RICS Property Journal and Henry Stewart's Journal of Building Survey, Appraisal and Valuation.
 She contributed to the Sweet & Maxwell books entitled Nuisances and Commercial Property Disputes.